 How Lift Kits Work

-A lift kit is not only needed to smooth out the bumps, they make room for those big tires that any off road rig needs.
-In the old days, clever truckers would fabricate all sorts of suspension parts to craft their own truck lift kits.
-The results weren’t always successful or safe.
-But these days, leading kit makers actually get new trucks from the factory and design complete lift kits specific to them.
+A lift kit doesn’t just smooth out the bumps — it makes room for those big tires that any off-road rig needs.
+In the old days, clever truckers would fabricate all sorts of suspension parts to craft their own kits, but the results weren’t always successful or safe.
+These days, leading kit-makers actually get new trucks from the factory and design lift kits specific to them.

 Choosing the Right Lift Kit

-That means that Dodge Ram lift kits and Tacoma lift kits are completely different than F150 lift kits, though the result is the same.
-This has led to massive improvements in design and safety, and some would argue that a lifted truck actually handles better than a stock one.
+This means that Dodge Ram lift kits are completely different than F150 lift kits.
+The final result may be indistinguishable, but even so, it’s led to massive improvements.
+Some would argue that a lifted truck actually handles better than a stock one.
 While shopping for your lift kit, keep these pointers in mind:

-- Makes sure it’s crafted from top-quality materials
+- Make sure it’s made with top-quality materials

-- Only buy a kit made specifically for your year, make and model truck
+- Only buy a kit designed specifically for your year, make and model

-- If you have doubts, get a professional installation
+- If you have any doubts at all, have a professional install it

 The Benefits of a Lift Kit

 When shopping for suspension lift kits, it’s always best to stick with the popular brands.
-The last thing you want is some fly-by-night parts between you and the off-road terrain below.
-Some of the top-quality brands are ReadyLift, Rancho, Old Man Emu and Skyjacker (better known to insiders as sky jack lift kits for their huge lifts).
-Don't forget to check out our suspension systems tech center to get more insightful information!
+The last thing you want is some fly-by-night parts between you and the rocky terrain below.
+You’ll want to invest in brands like ReadyLift, Rancho, Old Man Emu and Skyjacker — better known to insiders as skyjack lift kits because of their huge lifts.
+Don’t forget to check out our suspension systems tech center for more insightful information.